Het0088/Het0088/README.md

 ## About Me

 - Building AI-driven systems and automation tools using Python
-- Creator of a Voice AI Assistant (JARVIS)
 - Experience with real-world freelance and client projects
 - Cybersecurity background with strong engineering fundamentals
 - Focused on scalable architecture and practical software solutions